aragon/developer-portal/docs/core/04-contracts-overview.md

 title: Contracts Overview
 ---

-## A Categorization of the Core Contract files
+## A Categorization of the Core Contracts

 :::note
 Work in progress